Sunday, June 8, 2025

 Why Focus on the Blackland Prairie?

-But this isn't a eulogy-its a calculation.
-This isn't for the visualizers, the ones who think in colorful landscapes and geometric beauty.
-This is for the non-visualizers, the ones who think in equations, balance sheets, and returns on investments.
+This isn’t for the visualizers, the ones who see the world in color and geometry.
+This is for the non-visualizers: the ones who think in equations, balance sheets, and ROI.
 The ones who prefer money over trees.

 ArcGIS.
 Pink blob signifies the Blackland Prairie in San Antonio.
 2025.